delveintodetail/MathPrompter/README.md

 ![An example](screenshot.png)

-This demo is not a strict implementation of the MathPrompter, it is only a demo for fun.
+This demo is not a rigorous implementation of the MathPrompter, it is only a demo for fun.
 To build this demo, I use LangChain, Streamlit and OpenAI API.

 ### Reference: